 Acoziborole is a new chemical entity that DNDi is developing specifically for sleeping sickness, a parasitic disease transmitted by the tsetse fly.
 Once approved, the treatment could be administered in a single dose at the point of diagnosis making it a game-changer to support the sustainable elimination of the disease.

 ‘Following the development of fexinidazole, the first all-oral treatment for sleeping sickness which received a positive scientific opinion from the European Medicines Agency (EMA) in 2018, we are thrilled to continue our long-standing relationship with Sanofi on sleeping sickness, a disease which is almost always fatal without treatment,’ said Dr Antoine Tarral, Head of the sleeping sickness clinical programme at DNDi.
-‘Fexinidazole has greatly improved treatment options for patients, but acoziborole would provide an even more attractive treatment option, because it can be administered as a single oral dose and could give a radical boost to the final stage of sleeping sickness elimination.’
+‘Fexinidazole has greatly improved treatment options for patients, but acoziborole would provide, once approved, an even more attractive treatment option, because it can be administered as a single oral dose and could give a radical boost to the final stage of sleeping sickness elimination.’

 As part of this agreement, Sanofi will be responsible for the manufacturing, supply, registration, and distribution of acoziborole.
 Thanks to a 20-year collaboration between Sanofi and the World Health Organization (WHO), acoziborole, once approved, will be given for free to patients through affected countries’ public health systems.

 DNDi will complete the development of acoziborole, which is currently being tested in a Phase II/III clinical trial for Trypanosoma brucei gambiense sleeping sickness in the Democratic Republic of Congo and Guinea.
 T.b. gambiense is the most common strain responsible for sleeping sickness disease, representing more than 88% of the reported cases.